akhilub/Numerical-Mathematics-for-Computing-Using-Python/Type 1/README.md

 III.
 Plot the variation of εa % for case (a) and case (b) Versus “Term no” in a single plot.
-Use blue color line to represent case (a) results and red color line to
+Use blue color line to represent case (a) results and red color line to represent case (b) results.
+Mark the legends for red line as “Case (a)” and for blue line as “Case (b)”.
+The xlabel for the plot should be “Term no” and ylabel for this plot should be “Approximate relative error (%)”.

+IV.
+Find how many terms are required for εa < εsfor both cases.